 Obamacare interferes with the doctor-patient relationship, raises taxes on some things and creates new ones on others.
 And, most importantly, it has created such a burden on our economy that it has become one of the principal reasons the American economy remains stagnant.

+There have been many reasons why many Americans urged the repeal of Obamacare.
 First, Obamacare is keeping employers from hiring new employees in full-time jobs by redefining the work week.
 Instead of the normal workweek of 40 hours, Obamacare defines full-time employees as any who work 30 hours a week or 130 hours a month.

 As too many Americans have discovered for themselves, you can’t support yourself and your family on less than 30 hours’ wages a week.
 Employers who are or will be covered by the Obamacare employer mandate don’t want to hire full-time employees because if you do you have to either help them pay for expensive Obamacare health insurance or pay a big penalty.